c0d-0x/sm3tproxy/README.md

 # sm3tproxy

-A lightweight programmable proxy server.
+A lightweight programmable TCP proxy server.

 > [!NOTE]
-> This is a skeleton for now and the idea is still rusty ;)
+> This is more a skeleton and not usable yet ;)

 > This project is experimental, created to explore my understanding of network programming.

 ## Roadmap

+- [ ] Event driven processing with epoll.
 - [ ] Transparent TCP proxy.
-- [ ] Event driven processing with epoll.
 - [ ] HTTP request and response parsing.
 - [ ] Logging of requests, headers, and payloads.
 - [ ] Rule-based traffic filtering (domain, keyword, method) with cli/ a config file.